-Description The initiative to issue a Mandate may be taken by either the Creditor or the Debtor.
+The initiative to issue a Mandate may be taken by either the Creditor or the Debtor.

 The Creditor must ensure that the Mandate document contains the mandatory legal wording and the mandatory set of information as specified in dataset DS-01: The Mandate.

 The Mandate document is standardised in content but not in layout.

 The Debtor must ensure that the mandatory set of information is filled in on the Mandate document.
 If the Unique Mandate Reference is not available at the point in time of signing of the Mandate, the Unique Mandate Reference must be provided by the Creditor to the Debtor before the first initiation of a Collection.

 The Debtor must sign the Mandate and give it to the Creditor.

 The Creditor is bound by his agreement with the Debtor, in the presentation of the instructions for Collection.

-Starting day/time After Creditor registration and before Collection of the first Collection.
-Duration No limit
+After Creditor registration and before the first initiation of a Collection.

+No limit

-Information The signed Mandate on paper Output
+The signed Mandate on paper